Home / Libraries Operations Updates / UW Libraries Student Guide

 HOURS AND ACCESS TO LIBRARY SPACES

-• Hours: Always check library building hours before you go!
-Hours for some libraries may fluctuate due to quarterly interims, staffing changes or other reasons.
+• Hours: Students are welcome in all UW Libraries locations!
+Always check library building hours before you go!
+Hours may fluctuate due to quarterly breaks, staffing changes or other reasons.

 • Most campus libraries are open to UW and the public; however, a current, valid Husky Card is required for entry to Odegaard Undergraduate Library and the Health Sciences Library, which are UW Only.